mciocchi/atomic_d6/README.md

 By default, a character rolls as Untrained (+0)

-A character's High Concept, Lineage, and Expertise each grant bonuses if they are relevant to the maneuver that the character is attempting.
+A character's Concept, Lineage, and Expertise each grant bonuses if they are relevant to the maneuver that the character is attempting.

 ## Practiced vs. Spontaneous Maneuvers